OpenJobDescription/openjd-specifications/wiki/2026-02-Expression-Language.md

 Implementations must derive these classifications from Unicode Character Database data equivalent to a current CPython release.
 Differences between Unicode versions for newly assigned code points are permitted.

+Note: The case mapping functions `title` and `capitalize` likewise have exactly the semantics of Python's `str.title` and `str.capitalize`:
+- Word boundaries in `title` are determined by cased-ness, not alphanumeric-ness: a character is titlecased when the preceding character is not cased, so digits, punctuation, and uncased letters all start a new word (`title("1st")` is `"1St"`).
+- Word-start characters use the full Unicode titlecase mapping, not the uppercase
+  mapping: `title("ǆab")` is `"ǅab"` (U+01C5, titlecase) and `capitalize("ßx")` is
+  `"Ssx"`.
+- `capitalize` titlecases the first character and lowercases the rest (Python ≥ 3.8 semantics).
+- Lowercasing applies the Unicode Final_Sigma context rule: `title("OΣ K")` is `"Oς K"`.

 #### 2.2.5.
 Regular Expression Functions